staa99/partials.js/README.md

 Yes, there are currently plans to support custom `partial` elements.

 ### Does v1.0.0 support request caching for multiple partials to the same view on the same page?
 No, at this time, there's no support for request caching.
-It's part of the plans for v2.0.0.